Salesforce DevOps & CI/CD Interview Questions — SFX Support

 - Test Early and Often: Automated testing (Apex, LWC, UI) is critical for catching issues before they reach production.

-- Choose the Right Tools: Leverage SFDX CLI and suitable CI/CD platforms (generic or Salesforce-specific) to build your pipeline.
+- Choose the Right Tools: Leverage SFDX CLI and suitable CI/CD platforms to build your pipeline.

 - Prioritize Best Practices: Plan, validate, communicate, and monitor every deployment.